fish546-2018/grace-Cbairdi-transcriptome/README.md

 - R scripts used for analyses, and .sh scripts for running jobs on Mox

 ## Project Timeline (FISH 546 Fall Quarter 2018)
-- Week 4: FastQC files and assemble using Trinity on Mox
+- Week 4: FastQC files and assemble using Trinity on Mox; set up script for running BLAST once assembly is complete
-- Week 5: Annotate using BLAST, and classify according to biological function using GO terms and GO Slim terms
+- Week 5: Run BLAST, and classify according to biological function using GO terms and GO Slim terms